openmapapp/mapapp/README.md

 This app is a collaborative, real-time map platform designed to allow users to submit, confirm, and manage location-based reports.
 The platform supports features such as role-based access control, live map updates via Socket.IO, user-generated report submissions, voting mechanisms, and customizable map settings for admin users.

 The goal is to create a trustworthy system for reporting and confirming data points on a shared map.
 This could be used for community tracking, sightings, hazard awareness, or crowdsourced alerts.
+You can find screenshots of the current state of the project at the bottom of this readme.

 ---